dwu006/gest/README.md

 ---

-## Team

-Cal Hacks 12.0 Team:

-- [Your Name] - System Integration
-- [Team Member 2] - ML and Training
-- [Team Member 3] - Computer Vision
-- [Team Member 4] - Robot Hardware

----

 ## Acknowledgments

-Thanks to BitRobot for sponsoring this project and Cal Hacks 12.0 for hosting an amazing event.
+Thanks to BitRobot for sponsoring this project and Cal Hacks 12.0 for hosting an amazing event!

 This project builds on work from the robotics community, particularly:
 - HuggingFace for the lerobot framework and Small VLA model